thatisdrtruman/thatisdrtruman.github.io/content/posts/my-logo.md

 ## That is how I named my business and my logo.

 To conclude, the name and the logo reflects my cultural upbringing with at-time-of-writing modern attractiveness and simplicity.
 In the future, I will theme my office and work environment around this, until I decided to rebrand.

+## UPDATE Christmas Eve 2023:

+The logo is added as a favicon.